Shafqat Mahmood: Early life and education

+His daughter Tara Mahmood is an actress and singer.

 Early career

 He started his career by joining the Pakistan Administrative Service cadre of the civil bureaucracy in 1973.
 He served as Assistant Commissioner of Murree and Pakpatan from 1975 to 1978.
 He was then made Deputy Secretary to the Government of the Punjab where he served till 1980.
 He served as Deputy Commissioner of Gujranwala and Dera Ghazi Khan for five years and also as an Additional Commissioner of the Afghan Refugees Organization for a short time in 1985.
 He served as Additional Secretary of Finance of the Government of Punjab from 1988 to 1989.
 Later, he joined the Prime Minister's Secretariat and served as Joint Secretary from 1989 to 1990.

 Political career

 He left the civil service and joined the Pakistan Peoples Party (PPP) in 1990 to begin his political career.
 He was appointed as political secretary to then Prime Minister of Pakistan Benazir Bhutto and remained spokesperson for PPP to represent the party on foreign tours.
-He remained a close aide of Zulfikar Ali Bhutto and of Benazir Bhutto.
+He remained a close aide of Benazir Bhutto.

 He was elected to the Senate of Pakistan as a candidate of PPP from Islamabad in March 1994.
-He was re-elected to the Senate as an independent candidate from Islamabad in March 1997.
 He remained a member of the Senate until March 2000.